DataDog/hiring-engineers/answers.md

 You can also include other variables in the message such as `{{value}}` which will include the metric value or `{{host.ip}}`.
 Please visit the [Notifications Guide](https://docs.datadoghq.com/monitors/notifications/#message-template-variables) for detailed information and additional variables.

-Lastly, **step 5** will allow you to notify certain users when the monitor is active.
+Lastly, **step 5** will allow you to notify certain users when the monitor's alerts are active.
 You can type in a users name to include them in the notification email.
 Please see below for a sample set up of step 4 and 5.

   <img src="https://i.imgur.com/kg3LC7q.png" width="600" height="300" alt=""> </a>